-We are delighted to announce that Lisa Gorton and Michael Farrell have been shortlisted for the Prime Minister’s Literary Awards.
-Gorton’s The Life of Houses is shortlisted for Fiction and Farrell’s Cocky’s Joy for Poetry.
+We are delighted to announce that Lisa Gorton has co-won the 2016 Prime Minister’s Literary Award for Fiction.
+Michael Farrell was also shortlisted for the Prime Minister’s Literary Award for Poetry.

 Judges comments for The Life of Houses: